apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

 ## DataFusion-Substrait

-Substrait provides a cross-language serialization format for relational algebra, based on protocol buffers.
+[Substrait](https://substrait.io/) is an emerging standard that provides a cross-language serialization format for relational algebra (e.g. expressions and query plans).

 This [crate](https://github.com/datafusion-contrib/datafusion-substrait) provides a Substrait producer and consumer for DataFusion.
 A producer converts a DataFusion logical plan into a Substrait protobuf and a consumer does the reverse.